asceide/linux-configs/linux-initial-setup/README.rst

 * If using mixed refresh rate monitors, add the following line to /etc/environment __GL_SYNC_DISPLAY_DEVICE=DP-X (X being the monitor you want the refresh rate to sync to, found via xrandr -q)

-**Install mailspring and snapstore**
+**Install mailspring**
 ========================================
-* The snapstore is needed in order to install mailspring, install both
+* Get Mailspring from the Distro
+* Install gnome-keyring and libappsecret
+* Install seahorse
+* Disable autologin at start

 * Unless you're happy using Thunderbird/Kmail/etc